 Some translations render knowing Christ: “after the flesh.”
 Other translations read: “according to flesh.”
 One commentator (Calvin, I think) said the term “flesh” includes all external endowments which mankind are accustomed to hold in high esteem; in brief, everything which, apart from regeneration, is reckoned worthy of praise.
 A key phrase here is, “apart from regeneration.”

-To know Christ “according to flesh” is to know Christ as an unregenerate person “knows” Christ (whether religious or irreligious).
+To know Christ “according to flesh” is to know Christ as an unregenerate person “knows” Christ (whether this unregenerate person is religious or irreligious).

 For instance, a person who CLAIMS to believe in the true Jesus of 2 Corinthians 4:6 but who ALSO says that they were regenerate while believing in the false christ of 2 Corinthians 11:4, is a person who knows Christ “according to flesh.”
 This is the person who CLAIMS to believe the true gospel of Romans 1:16-17 but who ALSO says they were regenerated by the false gospel of Galatians 1:8-9.
 This person began their alleged “new life in Christ” with the accursed false gospel of Galatians 1:8-9 and then later “grew into” the blessed true gospel of Romans 1:16-17 (abusing 2 Peter 3:18 as a pretext for this type of “growing” that ever-learns, but never acknowledges or loves the grace of God in truth).

 There are men who, depending on the circumstance or time of day, may APPEAR to be boldly and unashamedly preaching Christ crucified.
 But when they are pressed on the essential nature of the Word of the Cross, it then appears to them as utter foolishness.
 In other words, if the teaching of Christ crucified be an OPTIONAL gospel doctrine then it is something for, say, a typical tolerant Calvinist to SAVOR; but if Christ crucified is actually preached as an ESSENTIAL gospel doctrine then it becomes to them a cultic or sectarian STUMBLING BLOCK (cf. 1 Corinthians 1:18-24).